sematext/docs/docs/logs/search-syntax.md

-Although Logsene provides the ability to create your own queries through [its Elasticsearch API](search-through-the-elasticsearch-api), it also provides a rich, yet simple query syntax very much like the query syntax used by Google.
+Although Sematext's centralized logging management solution  provides the ability to create your own queries through [its Elasticsearch API](search-through-the-elasticsearch-api), it also provides a rich, yet simple query syntax very much like the query syntax used by Google.